-This eBook toolkit also provides 43 corresponding animal comprehension worksheets with content-specific comprehension questions listed in the margins next to the relevant text.
+This eBook toolkit also has 43 corresponding animal comprehension worksheets with content-specific comprehension questions listed in the margins next to the relevant text.
 These low-higher order thinking questions ask readers to summarize, connect, re-think, interpret, and predict (the SCRIP comprehension strategy) to promote reader dialog with the text.
 Students practice self-monitoring their own reading comprehension as they read.
 This "talking to the text" transfers to better independent reading comprehension and retention.

 The animal fluency and comprehension articles each describe the physical characteristics of the animal with a color animal photograph--no drawings or cartoon characters inappropriate for older children or teenagers.
 Articles contain paragraphs detailing each animal's habitat, what the animal eats, the animal's family, interesting facts, and the status of the species (endangered or not).
 The writing is engaging and students will enjoy learning about both common and uncommon animals.

-Each featured animal corresponds to the colorful set of Animal Sound-Spelling Cards.
+Each featured animal corresponds to the colorful set of 568 Reading and Spelling Flashcards available in cardstock on the author's Pennington Publishing website.
 The sounds of each animal name represent each of the phonetic components.
 For example, ermine, armadillo, and orca represent each of the r-contolled sound-spellings.
 Each of the cards contains the most common spellings of the animal card sound to reinforce the reading-spelling connection.